About Brookstone Admissions

-The full cost to educate a child is $12,500 per year.
+In 2023-24, the full cost to educate a child is $22,300 per year.
 However, Brookstone Schools offers financial aid to ensure families who wish for their students to attend are not deterred by financial limitations.

 Is Brookstone accredited?

 Brookstone is registered and licensed by the North Carolina Department of Non-Public Instruction.
 The state monitors our records annually and examines the immunization forms, academic progress, and health and fire inspections.
-We are in the process of seeking dual accreditation from the Association of Christian Schools International (ACSI) and the Southern Association of Independent Schools (SAIS).
+We are members of the North Carolina Association of Independent Schools (NCAIS).
+We are officially accredited by the Southern Association of Independent Schools (SAIS) and we are in the process of seeking dual accreditation from the Association of Christian Schools International (ACSI).

 Do you provide transportation?